Consistent Classroom Management Without Rigidity

 “Be consistent.”

-And that advice is correct.
+And that advice is correct, but it’s also incomplete.

 Because consistency is powerful.